 - National Energy Systems Modelling for UK and European analysis using Energy Systems Modelling Environment (ESME);

 - System Engineering and Integration teams will look at integration between the tidal turbine, electrolyser and local energy system to optimise for technical and economic performance;

-- Renewables & Marine Energy, Networks & Energy Storage and Hydrogen assets with contribute technical expertise; and
+- Renewables & Marine Energy, Networks & Energy Storage and Hydrogen assets with contributing technical expertise; and

-- Consumer Insights will supporting social studies with the local community.
+- Consumer Insights will support social studies with the local community.

 Chris Ward, Project Manager at EMEC, said: “We needed to work with an organisation that could support us to develop, test and demonstrate the multi-vector energy solution.
 Combining unparalleled expertise in this area with a collaborative approach, Energy Systems Catapult was the obvious choice.”